 Then, in a large bowl, mash up your sweet potatoes, add your beans and mash them a bit, throw in the rest of the ingredients, form into burgers and bake for 30 minutes, flipping once in the middle.

-You will love these Easy Sweet Potato Black Bean Burgers.
-They are:
+I think you will love these Easy Sweet Potato Black Bean Burgers!
+They’re:

 Very mildly smoky and spiced, so kid-friendly

 Filling and satisfying